srdone/life-history-of-ellen-precinda-moffatt-done/foreword.md

 Nellie's life history has been a wonderful gift in my life.
 I have many memories of my father, Brent Done (Nellie's great-grandson), reading it to me as a child.
-The stories related give me strength to overcome challenges and trials and, in addition to the scriptures, have been a key source of faith and hope in my life.
+The stories related herein give me strength to overcome challenges and trials and, in addition to the scriptures, have been a key source of faith and hope in my life.

 I have had the original book scanned into my computer for many years, and I am glad that I finally am able to